P2-718na/pandemic-simulation/README.md

 the world to get POI coordinates, current time of day and current day of the week.
 This class also handles virus spread.

-The simulation can be stepped forward by calling the `loop()` method, which will advance the time, call the `Entity::loop()` method for every entity and spread the virus.
-Every `loop()` call will advance the time by one minute (arbitrary unit).
+The simulation can be stepped forward by calling the `World::loop()` method, which will advance the time, call the `Entity::loop()` method for every entity and spread the virus.
+Every `World::loop()` call will advance the time by one minute (arbitrary unit).
+After a configurable number of minutes, a day passes.

 ### Entity
-One simulation entity represents a _person_.
+Each simulation entity represents a _person_.
 This class handles everything related to that.
 Each `Entity` instance needs to be created inside a `World` object and holds a pointer to it.